basshelal/Wudooh/README.md

 It will also update the text's size and line height to the user's choice ranging from 100% to 200% larger.

-Wudooh will do this constantly onto any Arabic text, meaning newly loaded content with Arabic text will still update.
+Wudooh will do this automatically to any Arabic text, meaning even newly loaded content with Arabic text will also update and become clearer.

 ## Future Features
 * ~~Live text updates as options are updated~~ Done!